AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 > Plan the user interview which you'll use to identify the goals of your site's audience.
 > You may use the interview template below and revise it as much as you desire.

 **User Interview Briefing & Consent:** "Hi, I am a student at Cornell University.
-I'm currently taking a class on web design and for a project, I am designing the website for (TODO: client's name).
+I'm currently taking a class on web design and for a project, I am designing the website for the Cornell Judo Club.
 I'm trying to learn more about the people that might use this site.
 May I ask you a few questions?
 It will take about 10 minutes.
 You are free to quit at any time."

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

-2. TODO: add your own question

-3. TODO: add your own question

-4. TODO: add your own question

-...
+2. Recall the last time you attempted to join a club.
+What information was most important to helping you join?

+3. Recall the last time you attempted to join a club.
+How did you find out where the club was meeting and at what time?

+4. What do you know about the sport of Judo?
+5. How does knowing more about the sport of Judo impact your willingness to join the club?

+6. How do you typically receive information about clubs in which you are involved?

+7. Recall the last time you wanted to join a club.
+What aspects of the club made you interested in joining?

-n.
-What haven't I asked you today that you think would be valuable for me to know?
+8. What haven't I asked you today that you think would be valuable for me to know?

 **After the interview:** "This was really helpful.
 Thank you so much for agreeing to speak with me today.
 Have a great day!"